marcosdoriguetto/frontend-mentor/profile-card-component-main/README.md

-# Frontend Mentor - Ping coming soon page solution
+# Frontend Mentor - Profile Card Component Main

 This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.